xyproto/orbiton/README.md

 * Use the built-in Markdown table editor by pressing `ctrl-t` when the cursor is on a table.
 This works best for tables that are not too wide.
 * Format Markdown tables by moving the cursor to a table and pressing `ctrl-w`.
 * For C-like languages, missing parentheses are added to statements like `if`, `for` and `while` when return is pressed.
+* Lines are highlighted only when the arrow keys are used.
+* Pressing `ctrl-f` twice searches for the word under the cursor.

 ## Other features and limitations